 The Accreditation Challenge

 “As an online school, we have students and instructors from all over the country, and that means that we must comply with education regulations that can vary from state to state,” Joni Boone, Faculty Developer at Kaplan University’s Center for Teaching and Learning shared.
 With so many external stakeholders and such a large faculty body, Kaplan University needed a FAR solution with the ability to tailor reports to the requests of individual states and agencies.
 “When we need faculty information, it has to be in one place,” Boone explained.
-“With everything related to faculty housed in Digital Measures by Watermark, we can pull existing reports or customize reports to quickly provide various individuals their requested information.”
+“With everything related to faculty housed in Faculty Success (formerly Digital Measures) by Watermark, we can pull existing reports or customize reports to quickly provide various individuals their requested information.”

 The Data Quality Challenge